Enselic/rust/unix_sigpipe.md

 ## Worth noting

-This does not stabilize `#[unix_sigpipe = "sig_ign"]` nor `#[unix_sigpipe = "inherit"]`.
+This PR does NOT stabilize any other variant of the attribute, namely `#[unix_sigpipe = "sig_ign"]` and `#[unix_sigpipe = "inherit"]`.

 The reason being that we want to minimize risk of problems, and I have seen no usage of these attributes in the wild.
 Arguably, we could probably stabilize `#[unix_sigpipe = "sig_ign"]`, but I think it is better to wait with that until we need to.
 Before we change the default (see [here](https://github.com/rust-lang/rust/issues/62569)) we don't need to.
 Obviously it is a bit of a chicken and egg problem.
 But let's wait with solving it for now.

 ## TODO